9_Rendering 3D Scenes

 Open your material.py

-file inside the materials
+file inside the graphics/materials

 folder.